In Exercises 9–20, use the data in the following table, which lis... | Channels for Pearson+

 Probability

-Probability is a measure of the likelihood that an event will occur, expressed as a number between 0 and 1.
-In this context, it involves calculating the chance that both selected high school drivers drove after consuming alcohol.
-This requires understanding how to use the total number of drivers and the specific counts of those who drove while drinking to find the desired probability.
+Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
+In this context, it involves calculating the chance that all three randomly selected high school drivers who do not text while driving also drove after drinking alcohol.
+Understanding how to compute probabilities is essential for answering the question accurately.

 Recommended video:

-Events are considered independent if the occurrence of one does not affect the occurrence of the other.
-In this scenario, when selecting two drivers without replacement, the outcome of the first selection influences the second, making the events dependent.
-Understanding this distinction is crucial for accurately determining the probability of both drivers having driven after drinking.
+Two events are considered independent if the occurrence of one does not affect the occurrence of the other.
+In this scenario, if selections are made with replacement, the probability of selecting a driver who drove after drinking remains constant across selections, indicating that the events are independent.
+This concept is crucial for determining how to calculate the overall probability of multiple events occurring.

 Recommended video: